 Simhamukha, “The Lion-Faced”, is a meditational deity meant to repel all negative forces and obstacles and is regarded as an emanation of Buddha or a wisdom dakini.
 She has one face with three eyes and bared fangs, two hands, in which she holds a skull cup and a flaying knife, two legs, one of which rests over a victim, the other is up in the air.
 She is adorned with a skull crown, a garland of 50 freshly severed heads, bone ornaments.
 A three-pointed staff or khatvanga (missing on the above picture) rests on the inside of her left arm.
 Her hair is erect and usually painted with orange pigment.

 This figure has one knee resting on a similar lotus and stands on a similar type of base as the previous one.
-This, and the absence of gilding suggest it is a relatively old sculpture, no older than the 15th century circa.
 Her ritual staff is also missing.

 This lion-faced deity is thought to be Simhavaktra but, apart from having four arms, she has different attributes and is not standing on a victim.
 There are several other retinue deities who have a lion head.

 This could also be Simhamukha.